taohoo/cleanup_py/README.md

 options:
-  -h, --help            show this help message and exit -d DIR_PATTERNS, --dir_patterns DIR_PATTERNS
+  -h, --help            show this help message and exit -p PATTERNS, --patterns PATTERNS
-                        Matching expressions for folders, using Unix Shell style.
+                        Matching expressions for folders and files, using Unix Shell style.
 If there are multiple expressions, use commas to separate them
-  -f FILE_PATTERNS, --file_patterns FILE_PATTERNS
-                        Match expressions for files, using Unix Shell style.
-If there are multiple expressions, use commas to separate them
-  -e EXCLUDE_PATTERNS, --exclude_patterns EXCLUDE_PATTERNS
+  -e EXCLUDES, --excludes EXCLUDES
                         Match expressions for files or folders that are not cleaned, using Unix Shell style.
-If there are multiple expressions, use commas to separate them
+If there are multiple expressions, use commas
+                        to separate them
 ```
 # Using .clean
 ```
-# Matching expressions for folders, using Unix Shell style.
+# Matching expressions for folders and files, using Unix Shell style.
 If there are multiple expressions, use commas to separate them
-dir_patterns = dist,log,__pycache__,tmp,.pytest_cache
-# Match expressions for files, using Unix Shell style.
-If there are multiple expressions, use commas to separate them
-file_patterns = *.pyc
+patterns = dist,log,__pycache__,tmp,.pytest_cache,*.pyc
 # Match expressions for files or folders that are not cleaned, using Unix Shell style.
 If there are multiple expressions, use commas to separate them
-exclude_patterns = ./venv/*
+exclude_patterns = ./venv/*,*.tar.gz
 ```